FixItDad/vault-pwmgr/README.md

 identified by a title within each group.
 Entries can contain an associated URL, userid, password, and free form text notes.

-I'm planning to add functionality for sharing passwords among team members.
-Each team would have a set of passwords with grouped password entries like an individual.
+There is also functionality for sharing passwords among team members.
+Each team has a set of passwords with grouped password entries like an individual.
 An individual could be a member of multiple teams as needed.
 An administrator role would be responsible for managing individual accounts and team membership.

 Here's a screenshot representing development at the beginning of 2018.
 I'm sure you can tell that I'm not terribly interested in making it look pretty at this point.